towles-osu/flask-copy-for-class/README.rst

 Flask
 =====
+SPECIAL NOTE: This is a copy of Flask used to complete a school project and should not be used in any context aside from as a reference for the grader grading my assignment.

 Flask is a lightweight `WSGI`_ web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to